 One of the benefits of running a limited company is that you won’t be personally responsible if your company makes any losses or has a claim made against it, which means all of your business finances must be in the business name.

 For this reason, whilst it’s not actually a legal requirement, you need to set up a separate business bank account in the name of your limited company.
 It’s highly recommended you don’t use the personal bank account used when you were a sole trader for your company’s finances, or you could incur some nasty tax consequences.
 As a limited company, you’re taxed personally on the money you take from the business in salary and dividends.
 As a sole trader, all of your profit is taxable to you personally.

 Your personal income from your limited company will be paid to you in a combination of salary, which is an allowable business expense, and dividends.
 Dividends are taken from the profits of your company after paying corporation tax and are paid to you because you’re a director and shareholder in the company.

 Since your tax will be calculated differently, you’ll need to keep your personal and business financial affairs (including bank accounts) completely separate.

 Business expenses are treated differently

-The rules for claiming business expenses are different for limited companies.
-You can claim tax relief on a variety of business-related expenses that you couldn’t as a sole trader.
+You can claim tax relief on a variety of business-related expenses as a limited company that you couldn’t as a sole trader.

 Our Business Expenses guide will help you understand what you can and can’t claim for.